|site search by freefind||advanced|

 add to the

 In their review, School Library Journal said "Swan's beautiful cut-paper artwork is colorful, crisp, and stark..
 Make room on your shelves for this series."

 preschool - Grade 2

-And here is a page from inside the book It's Winter.
+Next is a page from It's Winter.
 We included this spread to show that the books do have a storyline.
 They are packed with details about the season, but there is a main character and a continuing narrative throughout.
-In this spread, the girl has just gotten a lettter from her grand- parents, who live in sunny Florida.
+In this spread, the girl has just gotten a lettter from her grandparents, who live in sunny Florida.
 The girl says, "Oooh!
 That seems strange and funny.
 Our winters are so different.
 It's hard to believe.
 But see?
 Here's a photo of them sunning on the beach."

 And here is a spread from inside It's Spring.
 Even in our small version here you can see how three dimensional the illustrations are.
 It looks as if the leaves are coming right off the page.
 This spread talks about how new growth is starting to appear.
 "The ground is growing soft and warm again.
 There's a clean fresh smell in the air.
 We find tiny new green growing things everywhere."

 Lastly, here is a spread from inside the book It's Summer.
 This would be a fun book to read at the end of the school year, when kids are excited for all that summer has in store for them.
 The spread celebrates playing in the outdoors, when "cool mud sucks at our toes in such a squishy way.
 It's so warm and sunny we could play outside all day."

 Now that you've seen this great book, what would you like to see now?
 Please note that as an Amazon Associate, we earn from qualifying purchases.